-Fit a 4mm allen key into the lock, and a 5mm allen key into the pressure control.
+Fit a 4mm Allen key into the lock and a 5mm Allen key into the pressure control.

-Loosen the lock and turn the pressure control either towards min or max as required.
+Loosen the lock and turn the pressure control, either towards minimum or maximum, as required.

-Hold the pressure control in position while lightly tightening the lock.
+Hold the pressure control and tighten the lock, using LIGHT pressure.